IZakirzyanov/PrimaCompiler/README.md

 - user-defined functions (without overloading)
 - JVM as target platform (JAVA class is generated)
 - constant folding and constant propagation optimizations
-- some dead code elimination optimization also
+- dead code elimination optimization

 ## Build
 The project can be built with gradle